quicwg/multipath/draft-ietf-quic-multipath.md

 that path.

-An endpoint that wants to close a path MUST explicitly terminate the path by sending a PATH_ABANDON frame (see
+An endpoint that wants to close a path MUST explicitly terminate the path by sending a PATH_ABANDON frame.
-{{path-abandon-close}}).
 Note that while abandoning a path will cause connection ID retirement, the inverse is not true: retiring the associated connection IDs does not indicate path abandonment (see {{retire-cid-close}}).
 This is true whether the decision to close the path results